 12) Drinking water while in Nepal

-Clean drinking water is very important while you are trying to remain healthy in Nepal.
+So drinking clean water is very important if you want to remain healthy.
 Water is one of the most common causes for illness in Nepal, but there are a number of ways to make sure your water is clean.
 All tap or ground water in Nepal should never be consumed without being purified.
 Bottled water is reasonably safe to drink but discarded bottles add to the country’s growing problem with pollution.
 You can always carry a SteriPen or purification drops, like liquid iodine (Lugol’s solution) to purify your water.
 Although it is very important to drink clean water, it is equally important to make sure that you are well hydrated.

 13) Acute Mountain Sickness (AMS)